Are you a clicker trainer?

 But HOW do these puzzle pieces fit together?

 At first, the connections between classical dressage and Alexandra’s clicker training were not obvious.
-Alexandra does not have a lesson called ‘shoulder-in’ and for good reason.
+Alexandra does not have a lesson called ‘Shoulder-in’ and for good reason.
 But BALANCE is embedded in her work and it leads directly to the lessons we know from classical dressage.

 Clicker training DVD hip-shoulder-shoulder